eeshawn11/Running_Man/README.md

 Remember those long car rides where you imagined a character running alongside the vehicle?
 I've recreated that experience in `PyGame`!
 Dodge cars and jump over obstacles as you run along a picturesque lake.
 See how far you can go and try to beat your high score.

+> Still a work in progress.
+Happy to receive any feedback via [Issues](https://github.com/eeshawn11/Running_Man/issues).

 ## How to Play

 Move and jump to dodge cars as you run along this idyllic lake.